-Below is an overview of the forfeiture and impoundment process in Minnesota District Court.
+Below is an overview of the forfeiture and impoundment process in Minnesota.
 Read through our Definitions tab for commonly used words, and read through our Frequently Asked Questions (FAQs) for more information about the forfeiture and impoundment process.
 The Forms tab will help guide you to the forms packets that are available.

 For more information about forfeiture, see the FAQs.